Cadjehoun Airport

-Cardinal Bernadin Gantin International Airport (formerly known as Cotonou Cadjehoun Airport) is an airport in the Cadjehoun neighborhood of Cotonou, the largest city in Benin, in West Africa.
+Cardinal Bernadin Gantin International Airport (formerly known as Cotonou Cadjehoun Airport) is an airport in the Cadjehoun neighborhood of Cotonou, the largest city in Benin, a West African country.
 The airport is the largest in the country, and the primary entry point into the country by air, with flights to Africa and Europe.

 The airport was renamed after cardinal Bernardin Gantin in 2021.